 Protecting Human Research Participants (PHRP)

 NIH no longer offers a course on PHRP.
-Institutions seeking to fulfill the requirement for education in the protection of human research will need to use another training program or develop a program to meet the requirement.
-NIH does not specify or endorse any specific educational programs.
+Institutions seeking to fulfill the requirement for education in the protection of human research can complete the Human Research Protection Training offered by the HHS Office for Human Research Protections (OHRP).
 Archived course content is available below.
 Note that this content is no longer maintained or updated as of September 26, 2018, but is available as a reference.

 - Human Subjects Research Infographic: defining human subjects research and what is required when receiving NIH funding.